croaky/laptop/learn/books/paysys/checking.md

 ## Roles

-It is the job of the bank of first deposit (a.k.a. the presenting bank) to get the check to the check writer's bank (a.k.a. the paying bank).
+It is the job of the bank of first deposit (the presenting bank) to get the check to the check writer's bank (the paying bank).
 The presenting bank will be credited by the paying bank upon presentation.

 The check writer's bank offers its customers